Lehrbas/clean-appointment/README.md

 ```

-- /slots - professionalId is required, but it also accepts a startsAt (not required) property so it filters all slots from startsAt date forward, ex:
+- /api/slots - GET - professionalId is required, but it also accepts a startsAt (not required) property so it filters all slots from startsAt date forward, ex:
 ```
 {
   professionalId: "d0081d0b-8ceb-4292-a37a-053aa840a263",
   startsAt: "2023-02-10"
 }
 ```
-- If no startsAt date is passed, it defaults to startOfToday()
+If no startsAt date is passed, it defaults to startOfToday()

-- /availabilities requires the professionalId and a list of availabilities which have the timerange for the available times of that day, ex:
+- /api/availabilities requires the professionalId and a list of availabilities which have the timerange for the available times of that day, ex:
 ```
 {
   professionalId: "d0081d0b-8ceb-4292-a37a-053aa840a263",